lincolnpires/lincolnpires/README.md

 This is Lincoln.

 I'm ...
-- 🔭 Working on KOOP (and around it).
+- 🔭 Working on keyone stuff.
-- 🌱 Currently learning lots of CloudOps, Leadership, ITOps, and I'm reviewing some DevOps stuff I studied in the past.
+- 🌱 Always learning lots of CloudOps, Leadership, ITOps, reviewing DevOps and API stuff.
-- 🎵 Playing Bass for [uManic.band](https://uManic.band) and having plenty of fun there 🤘🏾
+- 🎵 Playing Bass for [uManic.band](https://uManic.band) and having plenty of fun there 🤘🏾 (and stuff)
-  - 🎙️ I'm learning how-to scream
+  - 🎙️ I'm learning how-to scream (at stuff)
   - 🎛️ We're self-recording some stuff 🤞🏾
 - 📖 Reading some stuff (will post somewhere) <!-- `IT Strategy` by Jim Maholic and `Limitless` by Jim Kwik -->
-- 🎮 Gaming; who doesn't?
+- 🎮 Gaming; who doesn't? (stuff like that)
-- Maybe writing some markdown posts
+- Maybe writing some markdown posts/stuff

 Lastly ...
 - 🏃🏾‍ I love trail running and hiking (although I'm out of shape 😅)